-Fourth, and most importantly, a challenging problem arises if we consider an actual ocean condition that involves Earth's rotation effect.
-Generally, in a rotating stratified fluid, a steady velocity shear in the vertical direction is associated with a horizontal density gradient according to the thermal wind balance.
+Fourth, and most importantly, a challenging problem arises if we consider an actual ocean condition that involves Earth's rotation.
+Generally, in a rotating stratified fluid, a steady \yo{horizontal flow with vertical shear} is associated with a horizontal density gradient according to the thermal wind balance.
 The present-style vertical two-dimensional model makes sense only when the vertical gradient of the steady flow, $U_z$, is constant.
-Eigenmodes in such a sheared rotating stratified fluid were investigated in numerous studies, and it is known that there exist eigenfrequencies possessing positive imaginary parts, i.e., unstable modes, for any Richardson number \citep{eady1949long,stone1966non,molemaker2005baroclinic}.
-In such a situation, tidally forced waves are expected to grow without bound, extracting energy from the steady flow and eventually breaking, leading to significant energy dissipation.
+Eigenmodes in such a sheared rotating stratified fluid were investigated in numerous studies, and it is known that there exist eigenfrequencies possessing positive imaginary parts, i.e., unstable modes, \yo{across a wide range of Richardson numbers} \citep{eady1949long,stone1966non,nakamura1988scale,molemaker2005baroclinic}. \yo{Furthermore, a transient non-modal growth in wave energy can occur more efficiently than modal counterparts \citep{heifetz2003generalized,zemskova2020transient}.
+In such situations,} tidally forced waves are expected to \yo{be amplified during propagation}, extracting energy from the steady flow and eventually breaking, leading to significant energy dissipation\footnote{\yo{\cite{maitland2025oceanic} developed a Green-function formulation under the assumption of a neutrally stable modal spectrum.
+Extending such an approach to settings that admit unstable modes, and to time-periodic tidal forcing, remains to be established.}}.
 If removing the thermal wind balance while retaining the Coriolis effect, we may consider another relevant situation in which a background flow oscillates with the inertial period.
 Indeed, a recent numerical study of \cite{hibiya2024revisiting} reported prompt dissipation of tidally forced internal waves through the interaction with near-inertial current shear.
 We consider the generation of internal waves in unstable or unsteady shear flows to be an intriguing topic deserving of analytical investigation in future studies.